gearglow/ReptiliaWithATwist/The List - Outtakes.md

 "_Elysia_ Potter, thank you, Mister Riddle, you half-blood bastard son of a muggle."

-More confused muttering swept around the death eaters.
+More confused muttering swept among the death eaters.

 "Silence, child!
 You are nothing!
 How could a mere infant vanquish I, Lord Voldemort, who has walked the road to immortality further than anyone!
 I, who has transcended the limits of humanity!"